MicrosoftDocs/azure-docs/articles/sql-database/sql-database-managed-instance-transact-sql-information.md

 ### Auditing

-The key differences between auditing in databases in Azure SQL Database and databases in SQL Server are:
+The key differences between auditing in Microsoft Azure SQL and in SQL Server are:

-- With the SQL Managed Instance deployment option in Azure SQL Database, auditing works at the server level.
+- With SQL Managed Instance, auditing works at the server level.
 The `.xel` log files are stored in Azure Blob storage.
-- With the single database and elastic pool deployment options in Azure SQL Database, auditing works at the database level.
+- With Azure SQL Database, auditing works at the database level.
+The `.xel` log files are stored in Azure Blob storage.
-- In SQL Server on-premises or virtual machines, auditing works at the server level.
+- With SQL Server, on-premises or in virtual machines, auditing works at the server level.
 Events are stored on file system or Windows event logs.

 XEvent auditing in SQL Managed Instance supports Azure Blob storage targets.
 File and Windows logs aren't supported.